CyberX-O/BRIGHTLEAF-RISK-REGISTER/README.md

 ## Lessons Learned

-- Defining the likelihood and impact scales *before* scoring anything was the single most important step — it's what makes the scores defensible rather than subjective.
+- Defining the likelihood and impact scales *before* scoring anything was the single most important step as it's what makes the scores defensible rather than subjective.
-- Separating inherent and residual risk changes the entire conversation with leadership — it shows the value of existing controls instead of just presenting a flat list of dangers.
+- Separating inherent and residual risk changes the entire conversation with leadership.
+It shows the value of existing controls instead of just presenting a flat list of dangers.
 - A risk register is only useful if someone owns each line item.
 Risks without an assigned owner and date tend to just sit there.
-- Knowing what *not* to include is as much a skill as knowing what to include — not every business concern belongs on a GRC risk register.
+- Knowing what *not* to include is as much a skill as knowing what to include.
+Not every business concern belongs on a GRC risk register.

 ---

 ## Future Improvements
+These are recommendations I'd consider:
 - [ ] Add a live dashboard (Power BI or a simple Python/matplotlib script) visualizing risk distribution by category and level
 - [ ] Expand to a second company in a different industry, to practice adapting the impact scale to a different risk appetite
 - [ ] Add a simple risk trend log to show how residual risk scores change over multiple quarterly reviews